 -a few sprigs of grass

 - a few springs of lemon balm

-and home ingredients – a nub of ginger, a banana, some yogurt, 10-15 soaked hazelnuts with the water, and home made maple syrup from a friend.
+As well as some home ingredients, including a nub of ginger, a banana, some yogurt, 10-15 soaked hazelnuts with the water, and homemade maple syrup from a friend.

 Blend it up In-Joy!
 And feel the healing.

 p.s. of course be mindful that if you spray your lawn you are ruining the fun, although is it still comparable to gmo non organic food? probably.
 Use your discretion where you forage, and shop.